BafS/Documentor/docs/3_Configuration.md

   - *Example* – `template: ./mytemplate`
 - **`htmlHeader`** – List of html element to add in the header
 - **`htmlBody`** – List of html element to add in the body
+- **`markdown-it`** – You can specified some options to the parser.
+Please read [Markdown-it doc](https://github.com/markdown-it/markdown-it#init-with-presets-and-options) for more info.

 All fields are optionals.